 Community feedback is important and is helping to shape the project.
 We have been consulting with locals across Essendon to understand how people move around the area and gather ideas and feedback to inform the final design.

 The key project benefits you asked us to focus on include:

 - efficient traffic flow

-- accessibility to local schools, shops and public transport
+- accessibility to local schools, shops and transport

 Community engagement hub